MultiverseLearningProducts/swe/src/bootcamp/wk2/day1.md

 1. Restaurant
 1. Menu
 1. Item
-1. Order

 A Menu belongs to a Restaurant.
 A Menu has many Items.
 An Item belongs to a Menu.
-An Order has many Items.
-An Item can belong to a Menu and an Order.
-An Order belongs to a Restaurant.
 Can you figure out all of that?
 It confusing and quite complicated to imaging if some one is just verbally explaining it to us.
-We need a way to draw this out or represent it.
+We need a way to draw this out so we can clearly communicate our design.

 When you think you have something save your model and share the diagram with your coach.